ooni/probe-cli/Readme.md

 ### Caveats

-As of 2022-08-22, building with go1.19 will omit including [Psiphon](https://psiphon.ca/) from the build.
+As of 2022-08-22, building with go1.19 will not include [Psiphon](https://psiphon.ca/) as a dependency.
 Fixing this issue is TODO(https://github.com/ooni/probe/issues/2222).

 ### ooniprobe